kundupro/packages-GENMETA/README.md

 # GENMETA : An R package
 Generalized Meta-Analysis(GENMETA) is an approach for combining information on multivariate regression parameters across multiple different studies which have different, but, possibly overlapping information on subsets of covariates.
 GENMETA implements the generalized meta-analysis using iteratively reweighted least squares (IRWLS) algorithm.
 For details of the method, please see Reference below.
 This file provides guidelines for implementing generalized meta-analysis(GENMETA)

-NOTE: If the user wants to directly download the source files from Github, please go to the link https://github.com/28pro92/GENMETA) and see the README for further instructions.
+NOTE: If the user wish to directly download the source files from Github, please go to the link https://github.com/28pro92/GENMETA) and see the README for further instructions.
-If the user wants to directly install the package from R console, please read the following instructions:
+If the user wish to directly install the package from R console, please read the following instructions:

 # Installation procedure:
 install.packages("devtools", dependencies=TRUE)